algorithms-in-action/algorithms-in-action.github.io/src/algorithms/extra-info/gwrap.md

 The current coding starts by finding the left-most point (minimum x coordinate value).
-If there are multiple such points, the one with the minimum y coordinate value is chosen - what could go wrong if this was not done?
+If there are multiple such points, the one with the minimum y coordinate value is chosen - what could go wrong if an arbitrary one of these points was chosen?
+Similarly, when choosing the next point, there can be multiple points with the same minimal clockwise rotation from the current point.
+The current code picks the one with the smallest point/node number; what could happen if another choice was made?

-Consider the cases early in the scan where the "next" node is to the right of the current node.
+Consider the cases early in the scan where the "next" node is to the right of the current node, **p**.
 The choice of next node will maximise the gradient of the line between the current and next nodes.
-Use this to derive a formula to choose between two candidates for the next node.
-How does your formula compare with the formula used in the algorithm?
+Use this to derive a test to choose between nodes **i** and **q** for the next node.
+Does your test make sense in the later parts of the scan where the next node is to the left of **p**?
+How does your test compare with the test used in the algorithm?
 What could go wrong if a formula based on gradients was used?